pazfernando/crud-spring-boot-example/README.md

 By default the ´dev´ profile is active so the database is in memory.

-You can use the ´prod´ profile for use a PostgreSQL external database, but you  need to configure the ENV variables:
+You can use the ´prod´ profile (´´java -jar crud-0.0.1-SNAPSHOT.war -Pprod´´) for use a PostgreSQL external database, but you  need to configure the ENV variables:

 ´${CRUD_DB_URL}´ for spring.datasource.url property

 ´${CRUD_DB_USERNAME}´ for spring.datasource.username property

 ´${CRUD_DB_PASSWORD}´ for spring.datasource.password property